Daunte Wright's mother detained after recording traffic stop

 The Associated Press left a message Friday asking whether the officer involved would face discipline.

-Brooklyn Center police released bodycam video that shows an officer crossing several lanes of traffic on Highway 252 and asking Wright for her driver’s license.
+Brooklyn Center police released body camera video that shows an officer crossing several lanes of traffic on Highway 252 and asking Wright for her driver’s license.
 Wright refused, telling the officer she didn’t need to show him her license because she hadn’t been pulled over.

-Wright told the officer her name and said “you guys killed my son.
-I’m going to videotape them,” gesturing to police.
+Wright told him her name and said “you guys killed my son.
+I’m going to videotape them,” gesturing to the other officers.
 The officer told Wright he would send her a ticket in the mail and both returned to their vehicles.

 Brooklyn Center police union President Chuck Valleau praised the officer for what he called a “professional response and restraint during the incident.”